VandinLab/CASPITA/README.md

 ```

 ### Execute from Jar File
-These are the instructions to execute the CASPITA from the JARR file (from the CASPITA folder).
+These are the instructions to execute the CASPITA from the JAR file (from the CASPITA folder).
 You can mine over or under represented paths, or both simultaneously.
 Let us note that the version of CASPITA which mines over and under represented paths simultaneously is provided to speed up the execution if one is interested in both types of paths but the FWER guarantees are valid individually for the over and under represented paths.

 ```
 java -XmxRG -jar CASPITA.jar inputFile P k h FWER BOTH/OVER/UNDER outputFile1 [outputFile2]
 ```
-The parameters are the same shown above for the execution from compiled code.
+The parameters are the same shown above for the execution from the compiled code.

 ##  Reproducibility